Thoughts on Disclaimers

 The “technical approaches” recommended by Wikipedia are great to avoid:

 These demands seem surreal, forcing a discussion that seems strange to have.
-It looks like few thought went into the consequences of these requirements.
-The good thing is that German courts don’t require external links to be accompanied by disclaimers yet (contrary to what people seem to understand considering more than 150,000 disclaimers quoting a 1998 court order)—fortunately, context appears to be important.
+It looks like little thought went into the consequences of these requirements.
+The good thing is that German courts don’t require external links to be accompanied by disclaimers yet (contrary to what people seem to understand, considering more than 150,000 disclaimers reflecting a 1998 court order)—fortunately, context appears to be important.

 There are a lot of questionable, spammy-looking signatures out there already—apparently something I missed to cover earlier—, however two years ago, Germany introduced new requirements for corporate mail targeting companies listed in commercial registers.
 Among the fine-linked requirements, signatures need to include the company executive, the company name, its legal form, the full office address, register entry and number; on top of that there’s the need to highlight the name of the email sender and their role,—all easily leading to signatures with dozens of lines.

 Adding all of this to emails compounds the issues we already face with all-popular top-posting habits, contributes to even more cluttering, and makes email even less user-friendly.
-A solution like just adding an extra link to signatures pointing somewhere on the company’s website where all legally relevant information is featured could perhaps work, too—but apparently, that would mean that you have to mark that link as external, include the date when you created the link and updated the signature, and…
+A solution like an extra signature link pointing to all legally relevant information on the company’s website could perhaps be a more elegant alternative—but apparently, that would mean that you have to mark that link as external, include the date when you created the link and updated the signature, and

 About Me